 3 to 4 potatoes, peeled and cut

-2 medium-sized carrots, cut
+2 medium-sized carrots chopped

-2-4 cloves garlic, chopped into slithers
+2-4 cloves garlic, chopped into slivers

 2 tsp vegetable stock granules, or 1 vegetable stock cube dissolved in ¼ cup hot water